caolan/nodeunit/README.md

 __sandbox(files, sandbox)__ - Evaluates JavaScript files in a sandbox, returning the context.
 The first argument can either be a single filename or an array of filenames.
-If multiple filenames are given their contents are concatenated before evalution.
+If multiple filenames are given their contents are concatenated before evaluation.
 The second argument is an optional context to use for the sandbox.

+Note: When working with the sandbox if your script depends on outside sources (i.e. using `require`) then you will want to pass that into the optional context when setting up the sandbox.

+    var sandbox = require('nodeunit').utils.sandbox;
+    // pass in some node globals
+    var box_globals = {
+        module: {exports: exports},
+        require: require,
+        console: console
+    };
+    var example = sandbox('example.js', box_globals );

 Running the nodeunit Tests